Nelo28/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern root and then three lines after them
+Display all the lines in the file etc psswd that do not contain the pattern bin